httpie/cli/docs/README.md

 Numbers: one,two
 ```

-Also be aware that if the current session contains any headers they will get overwriten
+Also be aware that if the current session contains any headers they will get overwritten
 by individual commands when sending a request instead of being joined together.

 ### Limiting response headers